Meet the Carolina Family Engagement Center Team

 Gina M. Kunz, PhD

-Gina is Director of the University of South Carolina’s College of Education Research Institute, and a Research Associate Professor in the Department of Educational Studies.
+Gina is the former Director of the University of South Carolina’s College of Education Research Institute, and a former Research Associate Professor in the Department of Educational Studies.
 A licensed psychologist, she also conducts large-scale research to identify evidenced-based practices for children, families, and educators.
 She also serves on the national Statewide Family Engagement Center Advisory Board.

 Abraham Wandersman, PhD